Why does the Child Theology Movement (CTM) exist?

 Address: 10 Crescent Road – South Woodford – London – E18 IJB

-Paul Butler – Church of England Bishop of Durham
+Paul Butler – Former Church of England Bishop of Durham

 Carolyn Edwards – Children and Youth Adviser for the Diocese of York